October 10th, 2017

 July 17th, 2017

 This is one of the busiest times of the year for me.
-True, I’m not the one who’ll actually take on the work of fixing your air conditioner when it’s in trouble (I may be knowledgeable about HVAC equipment, but I have this “no thumbs” thing that makes for me to hard to hold tools).
+True, I’m not the one who’ll actually take on the work of fixing your air conditioner when it’s in trouble (I may be knowledgeable about HVAC equipment, but I have this “no thumbs” thing that makes it hard for me to hold tools).
 But it’s the high days of summer when people need my advice the most.
 Nobody wants to get trapped in a hot house when their air conditioner fails!
 If I can give them some helpful advice to watch for potential repair issues before they get worse, then I’ll have done my important Service Dog work.

 July 3rd, 2017